drosboro/faith.rosborough.ca/content/one_thing_you_never_tire_of.md

 Interestingly, in the few minutes I listened, no one mentioned a _person_.
 Not their kids (just their laughter), not their spouse, not their parents, not their significant other.
 Perhaps because it's easy to get tired of people - we're not perfect.
 I, for one, can be a bit annoying at times.
 It's probably pretty tough to _not_ get tired of me once in a while.

-I'd like to say I was surprised that no one mentioned anything to do with God - but really, I wasn't really expecting much.
+I'd like to say I was surprised that no one mentioned anything to do with God - but really, I wasn't expecting much.
 Church didn't come up.
-Maybe that's because church is filled with _people_ again.
+Maybe that's because church is filled with _people_.
 Jesus wasn't mentioned - maybe that would have been too spiritual.
 The book of Leviticus wasn't high on the list.

 King David may have actually been surprised by that last omission.
 Psalm 119, after all, is essentially a love song to the Law of God.
 Listen to some of the language David uses to describe the Law: